gamendegamer321/KerbalLifeHacks/README.md

 #### Flight view
 - **IVA Portraits Toggler** by [WiS3](https://github.com/WiS3) - Adds a button to the app bar to toggle the Kerbal portraits panel.
+- **Launch Countdown** by [gamendegamer](https://github.com/gamendegamer321) - Shows a countdown during the pre-launch stage of your rocket.
 #### Map
 - **Warp To Orbital Points** by [munix](https://github.com/jan-bures) - Adds buttons to warp to apoapsis, periapsis and SOI change.